 Where work focuses on staff, it is nearly always about academic staff.
-There is very little research on those in leadership and management positions (with some exceptions, e.g., Grummell et al., 2009, who consider those in the most senior roles in Irish universities, and AUTHOR, who have researched, first, access to these positions for carers and, second, carers in leadership and management roles, in the English context) and on those in professional positions.
+There is very little research on those in leadership and management positions.
+Exceptions to this include the work of Grummell et al. (2009) who consider those in the most senior roles in Irish universities.
+It also includes the work of AUTHOR, who have researched, first, access to these positions for carers and, second, carers in leadership and management roles, in the English context) and on those in professional positions.
 When looking specifically at academic staff members, a total of 42 papers were located, in comparison to other roles in HE generating a mention in just ten.
 In particular, we found no output exploring those in ancillary positions, which raises the question of how research informed and how inclusive can care policies be when it comes to these groups.
 This could be deemed ironic considering that, as well as the expectation that some ancillary staff will have some form of caring responsibility, their roles often involve maintaining the social and environmental environment and, as such, could be broadly defined as care work (Tronto, 1993).
 It should also be noted that, even when those in professional positions are included in studies, it is rarely in a carer capacity but because their views on carers and care policies are sought (see, e.g., AUTHOR).
 Likewise, research on those in senior positions may consider more broadly the apparent culture of ‘carelessness’ that predominates in some senior managerial posts, as do Bernie Grummell and colleagues, rather than focus solely on the experiences of carers in these senior positions (Grummell et al, 2009).
 In contrast, studies of academics tend to focus on academics’ caring responsibilities, with some exceptions (e.g. Dickson and Tennant’s 2018 study of how United Arab Emirates’ academics provide support - or not - to student mothers).

 Nature of caring responsibilities

-The review highlights an overall trend: parenting able bodied children is the most common form of caring acknowledged within research in the field of carers in academia (n.144).
+The review highlights an overall trend: parenting able bodied children is the most common form of caring acknowledged within research in the field of carers in academia (n=144).
 This relative visibility in research echoes a national, sector-wide and institutional policy approach which has focused their carers’ policy (when they have one) on student and academic parents, setting up a variety of schemes, policies and benefits for this demographic, although work has also pointed to the limitations of this intervention (AUTHOR).
-Secondary to parenting are the articles focusing on those ‘other’ caring responsibilities, including caring for siblings, grandchildren, ill relatives, friends and any other individual needing support (n.22).
-This is then very closely followed by those caring for elderly parents (n.15).
+Secondary to parenting are the articles focusing on those ‘other’ caring responsibilities, including caring for siblings, grandchildren, ill relatives, friends and any other individual needing support (n=22).
+This is then very closely followed by those caring for elderly parents (n=15).
 Some papers were categorised in more than one section, e.g. when they dealt with various groups, meaning that numbers alluded to can be greater than the number of texts considered for the purpose of this review (see Document D: Threads of research).

 Identity markers